 For the Cake:

-- Preheat your oven to 325 degrees and prepare your 10 cup bundt pan with shortening and flour or non-stick baking spray.
+- Preheat your oven to 325 degrees and prepare your bundt pan with shortening and flour or non-stick baking spray.
+You will need at least a 10 cup bundt pan for this recipe.

 - In your mixer bowl, cream together butter, both sugars and salt on high speed until light and fluffy for 5 minutes.